sethshober/learnJS/final/review.md

 - Our tools are `for`, `for...in`, `while`, `do...while`.

-####Bringing it all together:
+####Bringing it all together

 We have both executed all our new skills with the FizzBuzz exercise, and learned a brief history of JavaScript.
 With this reflection we can see just how much we've learned in only a couple of weeks.
 We are building a very strong foundation in not just JS, but also programming in general.
 We hope you've enjoyed things thus far and plan to continue on with us.
 Great work everybody!
 If things aren't quite clicking, just keep practicing.
 You'll get it!

 Remember, programming is not just about writing code.
 It is more a way of thinking.
 A good programmer will spend time planning and designing on paper before writing any code.
 She will also be determined and persevere through trials and tribulation.
 If you ever find yourself struggling, take a walk and let the mind reset.
 The ideas will flow, and you'll come back with a whole new solution to the problem.

 Be sure to utilize other resources, and do some research of your own.
-[Team Treehouse](http://referrals.trhou.se/sethshober) is a phenomenal site for learning web development skills, and [Stack Overflow](http://stackoverflow.com/) is possibly the most popular forum on the internet for developers like yourself.
+[Team Treehouse](http://referrals.trhou.se/sethshober) is a phenomenal site for learning web development skills.
+The team there is great!
+[Stack Overflow](http://stackoverflow.com/) is possibly the most popular forum on the internet for developers like yourself.
+Almost any development question one googles will have a reply on there.
 Just be careful to take it with a grain of salt.

 Keep an eye out for *hoisting* and *scope* this week, and feel free to read ahead.